 The same curriculum, including our current Recovery Curriculum, will be offered to any children on site and to those who are accessing remote education.
 This curriculum offer follows the same sequence of learning as outlined in our whole school long term plans (which can be viewed on the curriculum pages of this website).
 However, there may be some slight adaptations in some subjects to ensure lessons can be accessed with limited equipment at home.
 For example, PE, Design and Technology, Art and Science will be planned with this in mind, but still ensuring that key knowledge and progression of learning is in place.

 Google Classroom will be used by our teaching staff to share lessons (pre-recorded and live), welcome videos, independent tasks, announcements/communication with their classes and to provide daily feedback.
-Following a survey to our parents in January (the results can be seen below), we have chosen to provide the majority of lessons as pre-recorded so that you will be able to work remote learning around your day at home with other members of your family.
-However, we will still be offering five live lessons per year group over the duration of a fortnight – you can view the timetable for our live lessons to the right of this page.
+Following a survey to our parents in January (the results can be seen below), we chose to provide the majority of lessons as pre-recorded for the last lockdown period so that parents were able to work remote education around their day at home with other members of their family.

 Daily Learning Time